Saint-Georges-du-Bois, Sarthe: Intercommunalities

 Since 31 May 2008, an inter-commission (between Saint-Georges-du-Bois and Étival-lès-le-Mans) is working on all areas of collaboration between the two towns, with the only rule enacted by the mayors at its foundation: "Do you suppress anything, do not limit your suggestions, or your thoughts."

 Judicial and administrative bodies

 There are no judicial or administrative authorities in the town.

 But in Le Mans, there is a High Court, a Labor Court, a Business Court at Allonnes, a house of justice and law and Angers in the French Court of Appeal.

-Environmental policy

-In recent years, the town has worked on projects with a commitment to quality that is recognized nationally.
-Thus, to date, the town has received three awards for his work.

 National competition of towns and villages

 Following a national competition organized by the Association of Mayors of France and Dexia, on 16 June 1998, the town was awarded a trophy for quality of the renovation of its rectory.
 In very poor condition, its destruction was even proposed, but Building Services of France refused in October 1994.
 The renovated rectory was dedicated on 22 September 1996 by M. François Fillon, Deputy Minister for Post, Telecommunications and Space.